denvrdata/denvrdemos/yara/README.md

 Unfortunately, the base Llama model doesn't really know anything about Denvr Dataworks.
 In this particular case, the LLM just gave us a generic response that isn't grounded in any particular documentation on our site.

-what happens if we start another chat with our YARA model and ask it ths same question?
+what happens if we start another chat with our YARA model and ask it this same question?

 ![YARA Denvr Chat](assets/images/yara-denvr-chat.png)

 As we can see, the response from the YARA model utilizes specific values from our documentation.
-For example, it correctly identifies the different network speeds like inter-cluster communication, InfiniBand, and shared Interenet access by region.
+For example, it correctly identifies the different network speeds like inter-cluster communication, InfiniBand, and shared Internet access by region.
 The values are also clearly pulled from our provided docs.
 However, as this is a generative model, there are still some issues.
 For example, it would be more helpful if it differentiate the network speeds offered in each region (e.g, MSC1 vs HOU1)